akshay-soni/dockerized_rails_starter_kit/README.md

 # Rails + Hotwire + Docker Starter Kit

 This is a minimal yet production-ready Rails 7 starter kit, fully Dockerized for local development with Postgres, Redis, and Sidekiq.
 It's optimized for modern Rails development using Hotwire (Turbo + Stimulus), TailwindCSS, and Sidekiq background jobs.
-Perfect for building SaaS-style apps.
+Perfect for building Rails apps.

 ---